 One day I tried to pray slowly just silently for myself.
 I tried to realize the meaning of the words and visualize them in front of me.
 Over time, I also learned that the point of repeating the same verses is to immerse yourself in a kind of contemplation and meditation.

 Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.Mark 11:24

 I find this Bible verse highly interesting.
 It tells us that we should believe that we have already received what we want.
 Further it promises us that if we do so, we shall receive it.
 I personally think that we humans do not know the full picture.
 Sometimes what we want might not be good for us or others eventually.
-In my good it is good to pray as indicated this quote, but also to release afterwards and trust that God knows what is best and that whatever is best for us will happen.
+In my view it is good to pray as indicated in this verse, but also to release afterwards and trust that God knows what is best and that whatever is best for us will happen.

 When I pray now, I focus and try to ensure to keep the following in mind:

 - Be in the here and now: focus on each word and visualize it.
 If I realize that my mind wanders off, I start from scratch and I do it as often until I manage to say the full prayer in full focus.
 Sometimes I manage it immediately, but often I need to start over multiple times.
 I don’t mind and I do not give up as I hope that God never gives up on me.